Rick-8/Live-Long-And-Play/README.md

  ![Large Screens Wireframes](assets/images/p2-wireframe-design.webp)

    - During the development process of my website I found a few snags with the styling.
-The first one being buttons were to small and hard to read, so I rounded them gave then an interactive border, and centered them on the page as before.
+The first one being buttons were to small and hard to read, so I rounded them gave then an interactive border, and centred them on the page as before.

    - The how to button Was moved to the right Aligned over the game play area.